-- Spartan is not busy on the cloud partition, with close to 67% node allocation.
+- Spartan is very busy on the cloud partition, with close to 100% node allocation.

-- Spartan is busy on physical partition, with close to 94% node allocation.
+- Spartan is very busy on the physical partition, with close to 100% node allocation.

-- Spartan is very busy on the GPGPU partition, with close to 100% node allocation.
+- Spartan is not busy on the GPGPU partition, with 81% node allocation.

-- Some nodes out (14), primarily due to RAM replacement and not using production kernel.
+- Some nodes out (26), primarily due to not needed or moving to Thespian.

 We run regular one-day courses on HPC, shell scripting, parallel programming, and GPU programming.
 ResPlat also offer training in a wide range of other digital tools to accelerate your research.